HJHjiahao/Pattern_Recognition_Systems-Practice_Module_Group9/README.md

 1. Download the dataset files.
 2. Train the Pretrained_res50 and Pretrained_vgg separately,
    then train the Ensemble.
 (Models architecture in build_xray_models.py, train process in train_xray.py)
+3. Test and classify a X-Ray using trained Ensemble.
+(An example in xray_application.py)